.NET HELP

 Circuit Breaker Policy

-The Circuit Breaker policy lets Polly library monitor for faults, and if the number of faults exceeds a configured threshold within a specified period, the circuit is "broken," and further requests are blocked for a specified time.
+The Circuit Breaker policy lets the Polly library monitor for faults, and if the number of faults exceeds a configured threshold within a specified period, the circuit is "broken," and further requests are blocked for a specified time.
 This is called the 'open' state.
 After this time, the circuit enters a 'half-open' state, where it allows some traffic to check the health of the particular service.
-If these requests are successful and no faults occur, the circuit closes, otherwise, it opens again.
+If these requests are successful and no faults occur, the circuit closes; otherwise, it opens again.

 var circuitBreakerPolicy = Policy